SEARCH UNIVERSITY LIBRARIES

 Academic Search Complete: This is a good general purpose database that can provide basic information on lots of different topics.
 Provides full text for more than 4,000 scholarly publications covering academic areas of study including social sciences, humanities, education, computer sciences, engineering, language and linguistics, arts & literature, medical sciences, and ethnic studies.

 Business Source Complete: This is helpful if you are looking for business information related to the travel/tourism industry.
 Contains scholarly publications covering all disciplines of business including marketing, management, economics, finance, accounting, and MIS.
 Additional materials include country economic reports, case studies company profiles, SWOT analyses, and industry reports.

 CINAHL: This is a nursing database that can provide information on disabilities along with treatment measures.

 Education Research Complete: Education Research Complete is a great tool for locating professional and scholarly research on a variety of educational topics including educational policies.

 ERIC: ERIC is a useful database for finding educational information from lots of different sources (journals, magazines, books, conferences, and governmental agencies).
 It contains resources dating back to 1966 and is helpful when conducting historical research in education.

 Legal Collection: This database provides secondary information (law review articles, newspaper articles) on legal issues.

-MedLINE: This is a good source for medical information relating to disbilities.
+MedLINE: This is a good source for medical information relating to disabilities.
 International index for medical literature, produced by the National Library of Medicine.
-Addresses all aspects of medicine and health care and offers citations from nearly 4,000 journals, books and book chapters, research and other sources.
+Addresses all aspects of medicine and health care and offers citations from nearly 4,000 journals, books and book chapters, research, and other sources.

 Sportdiscus: Provides international coverage of sports and fitness literature, including physical fitness, physical education, sports medicine, exercise psychology, biomechanics, psychology, training, coaching, fitness, social and psychological aspects of sport and leisure, play, games, dance, and more.